NAVANEETHELITE/AUTO_COMPLETE_STREAMLIT/README.md

 ```sh
 streamlit run app.py
 ```
-- Your app will be running in the local server.
+- Your app will be hosted in the local server.
 - Then deploy the app to Heroku or some other platforms you like!
 - This app was deployed to Streamlit Sharing.
 (Request for the invite to deploy the app wait for atmost 12 hours)
 - The home page of the web app is shown below: